-• an in-house briefing for school staff at least twice per calendar year in accordance with Ministerial Order 706
+• an in house briefing at least twice per calendar year in accordance with Ministerial Order 706.

 8. Procedures

 Schools must provide to staff the actions and procedures to be undertaken in the school to ensure that the requirements of the MACS policy are enacted.